Earth Hour 2015: Saturday, March 28 from 8:30 p.m. - 9:30 p.m.

 a global community that is taking action toward a more sustainable future.
 A simple idea to switch off your lights for an hour has become the world's fastest growing environmental movement.

-On Saturday, March 29 at 8:30 p.m. the City of Virginia Beach will participate for a first time in this global initiative by turning off all non-essential lights for one hour.
+On Saturday, March 28 at 8:30 p.m. the City of Virginia Beach will participate for a second time in this global initiative by turning off all non-essential lights for one hour.
 Through this symbolic action, the City strives to encourage residents and businesses to turn off their lights, and to find ways in which they can become more sustainable.

-recognizable buildings in Virginia Beach will be participating:
+recognizable buildings in Virginia Beach turned off their lights for an hour:

 - Westin Tower